PotatoSpudowski/fastLLaMa/README.md

 ## Features
 - [x] Easy-to-use Python interface that allows developers to build custom workflows.
-- [x] Ability to ingest system prompts.\
+- [x] Ability to ingest system prompts.
-(System prompts will remain in runtime memory, normal prompts are recycled)
+    - [x] System prompts will remain in runtime memory, normal prompts are recycled)
 - [x] Customisable logger support.
-- [x] Quick context switching between sessions.\
+- [x] Quick context switching between sessions.
-(Ability to save and load session states)
+    - [x] Ability to save and load session states
-- [ ] Quick LoRA adapter switching during runtime.
+- [x] Quick LoRA adapter switching during runtime.
+    - [x] During the conversion of LoRA adapters to bin file, we are caching the result of matrix multiplication to avoid expensive caclulation for every context switch.
+    - [ ] Possible quantization of LoRA adapters with minimal performance degradation (To reduce size of adapters)
 - [ ] Int4 support for NVIDIA GPUs.
 - [ ] Cold boot time optimization using multithreading.
 - [ ] Model artifact management support.